jtap159/file_reassembly_tool/README.md

 multiple scopes and looping iterations
 * I have never used gitlab before but it was easy to learn and gave me exposure to a different remote repository solution other than github.
+* Also, I learned about testing my programs with different versions of python using Anacondas environments.
 * Overall i had fun solving this problem and look forward to solving many other problems like this in the future.

 Cheers! <br />